ShabbyX/libpandoc/README.md

 #### Input and Output Formats

 Input and output formats depend on Pandoc version the library is built against.
 They are passed as strings.
-Possible values include:
+Possible values include (TODO: needs to be verified and possibly extended):

 - For reader: